Gas pump handles are a potential source of surface contact transmission of the COVID-19 coronavirus.

 One particular version of this class of warning attributed the advice to "Galway Hospital" in Ireland:

-As for the content of the message (regardless of its source), as with many coronavirus-related pieces of advice, it’s something of a mixed bag.
+As with many coronavirus-related pieces of advice, it's something of a mixed bag.

-How much risk pumping gas poses relative to other ordinary day-to-day activities is difficult to determine.
-Consumer Reports, for example, offered advice consistent with what was expressed in social media warnings:
+But how much risk pumping gas poses relative to other ordinary day-to-day activities is difficult to determine.
+Consumer Reports, for example, offered advice in 2020 that was consistent with what was expressed in some social media warnings:

 For many [persons] the occasional trip to the gas station is inevitable, as is touching the pump handle and payment keypad.
 Pump handles and credit card keypads, which are high-touch areas, could have the virus present, which experts say can stay alive for hours or even days on hard surfaces ...